 2. Global crisis

-As seen with the outbreak of the COVID-19 pandemic, businesses all over the world are negatively impacted by major crises.
-During such times, businesses may choose to hold off on taking on new employees, as they continue to monitor global markets and trends.
-During this time, employers become more conservative and prudent to ensure they can cater to their current workforce.
+As seen with the outbreak of the COVID-19 pandemic, businesses all over the world have been negatively impacted by these crises.
+During such times, businesses may delay taking on new employees, and continue to monitor global markets and trends.
+During this time, employers become more conservative and prudent to ensure they can at least keep their current workforce.

 3. Budget deficit

-If a company notices that the recruitment of new employees may result in a budget deficit for a certain financial period (short or long-term), it is likely to hold off on hiring new employees until such a time where the financial position of the company has improved and allows for an increased allocation towards the budgeted salary amount.
+If a company notices that the recruitment of new employees will result in a budget deficit for a certain financial period (short or long-term), it will hold off on hiring new employees until such a time where the financial position of the company has improved.
 This delayed recruitment is a hiring freeze.

 4. Emerging liquidity concerns

-Hiring freezes allow companies to minimize or avoid creating or filling non-essential vacancies.
+Hiring freezes allow companies to minimize or avoid creating or filling non-essential roles.
 With hiring freezes, an employer will be able to reorganize work teams and integrate staff members to achieve greater productivity in delivering the necessary products and services to the consumers.
-Even after implementing a hiring freeze, a business’s objective remains to increase its revenue.
+Even after implementing a hiring freeze, a business’s objective remains to increase its profitability.

-Furthermore, it should be noted that the pause on hiring does not mean that recruitment’s been completely stopped.
-Businesses can still hire employees who are required to respond to customer needs or for specialist roles that are important in the operations of a company.
+Furthermore, it should be noted that the pause in hiring does not mean that recruitment’s been completely stopped.
+Businesses will still need to replace employees who have critical roles such as fulfilling customer needs or for specialist roles in a company.

-Such vacancies can be filled more quickly by consultants, part-time, hourly (non-paid), or contract employees, allowing employers to override restrictions caused by the freeze in recruiting for full-time employment.
-Businesses need to sustain their core operations.
+Such vacancies can be filled more quickly by consultants, part-time, hourly (non-paid), or by contract employees, allowing employers to work around the hiring restriction and still have resources to complete the work to sustain their core operations.

-Similarly, the workload resulting from the lack of replacements for employees who leave must be divided among the existing employees.
-It can result in a negative impact on employee productivity in the long term or employees being unsatisfied at work, feeling underpaid, and ultimately leaving the company.
+Similarly, the workload resulting from exiting employees must be divided among the existing employees.
+It can result in a negative impact on morale and employee productivity in the long term, which may ultimately cause more employees to leave the company.